 |Value||Variation (%)||Occupancy rate (%)|

-The Hotel Occupancy Survey (until 1998 called the Survey of Movements by Travellers in Hotel Establishments) of INE is one of the main statistical sources for measuring tourism activity.
-The objective is to know the behaviour of a series of variables that allow us to describe the fundamental characteristics of this type of accommodation in the tourist sector: travellers, overnight stays and occupancy rate.
+The Campsite Occupancy Survey (until 1998 called the Survey of Movements by Travellers in Campsites) of the INE is one of the statistical sources for measuring tourism activity.
+Its main objective is to understand the behaviour of a series of variables that describe the fundamental characteristics of this type of accommodation in these tourism sectors: travellers, overnight stays and occupancy rate.

-The survey covers hotel establishments registered in the Tourism General Direction register, which can be consulted in the lists of tourism establishments published by the Ministry of Labour, Social Affairs and Families.
+The survey is aimed at campsites registered in the Tourism General Direction register, the one that can be consulted in the lists of tourism establishments published by the Ministry of Labour, Social Affairs and Families.

-Traveller means any person who stays for one or more consecutive nights in the same hotel establishment.
-The survey classifies travellers by their country of residence, which makes it possible to distinguish between domestic tourism (people resident in Spain) and foreign tourism (people resident outside Spain).
-In the case of people resident in Spain, for the first time information has been requested about the autonomous community they are from.
+Traveller means any person who stays for one or more consecutive nights in the same campsite.
+The survey classifies travellers by their country of residence which makes it possible to distinguish between domestic tourism (people resident in Spain) and foreign tourism (people resident outside Spain).
+In the case of people resident in Spain, information is requested about the autonomous community they are from.

-An overnight stay is each night that a traveller stays in the hotel establishment.
+An overnight stay or occupied vacancy is each night that a traveller stays in these types of establishment.

-On the basis of the INE's data, Idescat extends the monthly results for Catalonia according to the category of the establishments and tourist brands of destination.
-Moreover, for the first time, in January 2011 disaggregated information was published for the main countries and autonomous communities of origin, with data since January 2007.
+On the basis of INE data, Idescat expands on the quarterly results for Catalonia according to the category of the establishments and tourism brands of destination.

 Until year 2003, Terres de l'Ebre tourism brand was included in Costa Daurada and Val d'Aran formed part of the Pirineus.
-At the end 2011, the Catalan Tourism Agency approved the creation of a new tourism zone called Costa Barcelona.
-This brand includes the territory of the former Costa del Garraf and Costa de Barcelona-Maresme.
+At the end of the year 2011, the Tourism Catalan Agency aproved the creation of a new tourism brand named Costa Barcelona.
+This brand includes the territory of the disappeared brands Costa del Garraf and Costa de Barcelona-Maresme.

 In 2015, two changes were made to the tourism brands, approved by the Catalan Tourist Board.
 The first change is that the counties El Vallès Oriental and El Vallès Occidental, which used to be a part of the Catalunya Central brand, as of 2015 will come under the Costa Barcelona brand.
 The second change is to the name of the brand: Catalunya Central will now be known as Paisatges de Barcelona.

-Thus Catalonia is divided into 9 tourism brands:
+Thus, Catalonia is divided in 9 tourism brands:

 - Barcelona: Barcelonès